K1HT999/KThompsonCCRData/README.md

 | Drop top 3 winners | 0.82% | 80.0% | 1.84 | 3.03 |
 | Drop top 5 winners | 0.52% | 77.8% | 1.19 | 2.16 |

 The result weakens when large winners are removed, but it does not disappear immediately.
+This is also observed as a result of the small sample size.

 ## Limitations